arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-01.md

 To manipulate the DOM, you will likely need to use *document.getElementById()* to refer to element-tags in the HTML, and then manipulate their content by changing their *innerHTML*.

+Solutions to this exercise can be found under the *exercise-solutions* folder.